TASK TWEAKER: REPETITION, BOREDOM, AND TASK VARIATIONS

 While it’s essential for language learning (no repetition, no progress), the word itself is often carefully avoided when promoting teaching methods or learning platforms.
 Why?

-Whatever the reason, repetition is often synonymous with mechanical drilling and plain boredom.
-And while boredom can sometimes spark some creativity, that creativity usually has little to do with learning.
+So it’s no wonder that repetition is often seen as synonymous with plain boredom.
+And while the latter can sometimes spark a bit of creativity, that creativity usually has little to do with learning.
 More often, it just leads students to lose focus, or to focus on anything but the learning (see more here: How to Be a Boring Teacher).

 To help with brainstorming the ideas for variations, I’ve built my Task Tweaker